President, Chief Executive Officer

 Vice President, Chief Operating Officer

-Johan Sperling was named Tidewater’s Vice President and Chief Operating Officer in August 2020 and is a member of Tidewater’s Executive Management Team.
+Johan Sperling was named Tidewater’s Vice President and Chief Operating Officer in August 2020 and is a member of Tidewater’s Leadership Team.
 Johan is responsible for the company’s Maintenance and Engineering Department, Vessel Operations, Dispatch and Terminal Operations.
 Additionally, he will work closely with Tidewater Environmental Services and Tidewater’s Canadian entity, Island Tug and Barge, to support their efforts for safe and reliable operations.

 Johan started in the marine industry working as a contractor for American Bureau of Shipping in New Orleans, 20 years ago.
 In 2001, he relocated to Seattle to join Jensen Maritime Consultants, Inc., as a naval architect and marine engineer, where he eventually became one of ten owners of the company.